 Why This Matters

 The techniques below fall into distinct categories: quantification methods, transfer mechanisms, portfolio strategies, and analytical frameworks.
-Don't just memorize definitions—know when each technique applies, what risks it addresses, and how it integrates into deal structuring.
-An FRQ might ask you to design a risk management framework for a leveraged buyout or explain why stress testing matters more in certain market conditions.
+Don't just memorize definitions.
+Know when each technique applies, what risks it addresses, and how different tools work together.
 Understanding the underlying logic will serve you far better than rote recall.

 Quantification and Measurement Techniques

-Before you can manage risk, you must measure it.
-These techniques provide the analytical foundation for understanding exposure levels and potential losses—critical for pricing deals, setting reserves, and satisfying regulatory requirements.
+Before you can manage risk, you have to measure it.
+These techniques give you the analytical foundation for understanding how much you could lose and under what conditions.

 Value at Risk (VaR)

-- Limitations matter for exams: VaR assumes normal market conditions and can underestimate tail risk, which is why it's often paired with stress testing
+- VaR has a well-known blind spot: it assumes normal market conditions and can seriously underestimate tail risk (the chance of extreme, rare losses).
+That's why it's often paired with stress testing.

-- Sharpe ratio divides excess return by standard deviation, measuring return per unit of total risk taken
+- The Sharpe ratio divides excess return (return above the risk-free rate) by standard deviation, measuring return per unit of total risk

-- Treynor ratio uses beta instead, isolating return per unit of systematic risk—more relevant when evaluating diversified portfolios
+- The Treynor ratio uses beta instead of standard deviation, isolating return per unit of systematic risk (market risk that can't be diversified away).
+This is more useful when evaluating well-diversified portfolios.

 Duration and Convexity Analysis